2009 Kentuckiana flash flood: Impact

-Damage

-The National Weather Service in Louisville was struck by lightning at about 9:20 am EDT, halting all operations at the location.
-The local emergency broadcast tower was also hit, briefly stopping all emergency communication in the city.
 The WDRB television news studio had water rise into the building during its newscast, prompting a makeshift water barrier to be erected during the broadcast.
-At 9ː55 am EDT, a Severe Thunderstorm Watch was issued until 4 pm EDT and at about 10:40 am EDT, the National Weather Service extended the Flood Warning for the city until 1 pm EDT due to new and heavy bands of thunderstorms entering the area.
 Lightning struck an apartment complex in the Hurstborne neighborhood, starting a fire that consumed most of the sixteen unit building.
 A second apartment in the west-end of Louisville was struck by lightning and destroyed by the fire caused by the strike.

-The University of Louisville, which was closed and evacuated at about 10:45 am EDT because of rising water on the campus, was among the worst hit.
-The university sustained over $15 million in damages with five campus buildings sustaining significant flood damage and at least four others sustaining minor damage.

-The main branch of the Louisville Public Library was under three 3 ft of water destroying tens of thousands of books, including the newly purchased books and donations being sorted in the basement, and destroying dozens of computers; in total causing over $1 million in damage.
-Many people were stuck in buildings for hours because of high water in surrounding areas.
+The University of Louisville was among the worst hit, sustaining over $45 million in damages.
+The main branch of the Louisville Public Library was under three 3 ft of water, destroying tens of thousands of books and destroying dozens of computers which caused over $1 million in damage.
 The main branch sustained just over $5 million in damage and was closed for a month of repairs, outlying branches also sustained damage but to a lesser extent.

-Numerous other buildings went underwater and had to be evacuated including the Cancer Society, Churchill Downs and the horse barns were under three feet of water at varying points.
+Numerous other buildings went underwater and had to be evacuated including the Cancer Society, Churchill Downs and horse barns were under three feet of water at various points.
 The trackside barns remained above the water level and 35 horses were moved there.
 Water rose so high on the south side of Louisville that most cars parked on the street were completely submerged.

-At least 20,000 LG&E customers had power service disrupted in Kentucky.
-Most LG&E power terminals were underground and at least a dozen were flooded, including the terminal powering their headquarters.
-Four thousand Duke Energy customer lost power in southern Indiana.
-Norton Hospital was closed and patients evacuated to upper levels.
 Three local animal shelters were flooded killing at least nine animals.